iSkore/planetStats/notes/portfolioCutFull.md

 - ### Thermal Energy
 	- Lower temperature: slower moving particles
 	- Higher temperature: faster moving particles
-	- Temperature is the *average* kinetic energy
-	- Thermal energy is the *total* kinetic energy of all the particles

 - ### Gravitational Potential Energy
 	- Mass, gravity, height